 As another example, the Jeep Cherokee was introduced in 1974, replaced in 2002 by the Liberty, but returned to the showroom in 2014, apparently due to market research that showed this name sold more vehicles.

 There is also the ongoing controversy over appropriation of First Nation or Native American tribal names for team mascots.
-Supporters often claim that the usage of Aboriginal-themed team names, logos, or mascots is intended to honour Aboriginal groups and/or educate their fans.
-In reality, this usage reduces Aboriginal peoples and cultures to cartoons.
+Supporters often claim that the usage of Aboriginal-themed team names, logos, or mascots is intended to honour Indigenous groups and/or educate their fans.
+In reality, this usage reduces Indigenous Peoples and cultures to cartoons.

-What is the impact of First Nation stereotypes on First Nations People and non-First Nations people?
-For First Nations, it diminishes self-esteem and cultural pride, and for non-First Nations it dehumanizes and enhances negative perceptions of First Nations people and their culture.
+What is the impact of Indigenous stereotypes on Indigenous people and non-Indigenous people?
+For Indigenous people, it diminishes self-esteem and cultural pride, and for the non-Indigenous it dehumanizes and enhances negative perceptions of Indigenous people and their culture.

 “The psychological research also shows that these images negatively affect the self-worth, self-esteem, possible selves, and community worth of Native students.
 That matters.
 The research also shows that the images increase the self-esteem of white students.
 That means they are reinforcing power structures and white supremacy.
 Interestingly, the research also shows that the students who say they "don't care" about mascots have even lower self-esteem after being shown mascot images than students who say the images are offensive.”

-If this article contributed to your awareness of stereotypical depictions of First Nations, you might enjoy this one on colloquialisms.
+If this article contributed to your awareness of stereotypical depictions of Indigenous people, you might find this one on colloquialisms interesting.